-The Any% category had people travelling through walls and doing all sorts of crazy out of bounds tricks in an area known as the “doghouse” — an area which I was familiar with from my semi-terrifying childhood.
+The Any% category had people traveling through walls and doing all sorts of crazy out-of-bounds tricks in an area known as the “doghouse” — an area which I was familiar with from my semi-terrifying childhood.
 Meanwhile, 100% was 100% less visual insanity.
 There were no people from the villages split in half and mutating into 8-bit nightmares.
 No invisible walls blocking you in from every direction.
-No dark, scary rooms with music which require post-listen auditory exorcisms… Needless to say, I didn’t like it.
+No dark, scary rooms with music that require post-listen auditory exorcisms… Needless to say, I didn’t like it.

 I sometimes think I spent my whole childhood in that doghouse

 It turns out the 100% category in speedrunning for this game included some rules.
 No wrong warping, which meant no doghouse, and no out of bounds… which also means no doghouse.
 What do these people have against dogs anyway?
 Man’s best friend.
 Come on.
 I decided right then and there I could never speedrun a category with restrictions (other than requirements — which I think to count as a restriction?).
 However, I had a bit of an internal conflict.